Should You Shock Your Pool After Rain? When & How Guide

 Quick Answer: Yes, But It Depends on the Rain Amount

-Shock your pool after rain if you received more than 1 inch of rainfall or if your water appears cloudy or dull.
+If you're staring at a murky, uninviting pool after last night's downpour wondering what went wrong, you're not alone.
 Light drizzle under 0.5 inches typically won't require shocking, but you should still test and adjust your water chemistry within 24 hours.

 Rain dilutes your pool's chlorine levels, lowers pH, and introduces contaminants like dust, pollen, bird droppings, and atmospheric pollutants.
 Heavy rainfall can drop your free chlorine (FC) by 1-3 ppm and reduce pH by 0.2-0.4 points, creating conditions where algae and bacteria can flourish.